 The day your braces come off is one of the most exciting days of your life, regardless of when you got them on.
 Yet having undergone incredible patience (and expense) to straighten your smile, seeing the process has left you with stained teeth can be very upsetting.
 Take heart in learning there are several ways to prevent this discoloration while wearing braces.

-Three Tips For Preventing Teeth Stains From Braces
+3 Tips For Preventing Teeth Stains From Braces

-Wearing braces makes it difficult to remove this plaque, allowing it to create acids that leach the minerals from your enamel.
-This demineralization changes the way the tooth surface reflects the light, resulting in the development of unsightly white spots in the areas that are difficult to reach.
-Plaque also increases your risk for tooth decay and gum disease while the braces are on.
+Having braces make it difficult to remove this plaque, allowing it to create acids that strip the minerals from your enamel.
+This demineralization changes the way the tooth surface reflects the light, resulting in the development of those tiny white spots in the areas that are difficult to reach.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.